elasticio/elasticio-rest-node/api_tutorial.md

 {"id":"123456789"}
 ```

-We just created a new task.
+We just created a new task with ``id`` 123456789.
 Now we can start it.

 ## Start integration flow